Back to School Shopping on a Budget – Ways to Save on School Supplies

 How to Find the Best Deal:

-3) Shop online to save time & money on gas & take advantage of online coupon codes, free shipping offers & cash-back savings – More & more people are shopping online this back to school season & finding some great deals .
-The advantage to shopping online is that you can save time & money for gas plus you can also go thru cash-back sites on your purchases and get money back.
-Shop thru a site like Savings.com to get coupon codes & free shipping offers for the stores you’re interested in.
+3) Shop online to save time & money on gas & take advantage of online coupon codes, free shipping offers & cash-back savings – More & more people are shopping online this back-to-school season & finding some great deals.
+The advantage to shopping online is that you can save time & money for gas plus you can also go through cash-back sites on your purchases and get money back.
+Shop through a site like Savings.com to get coupon codes & free shipping offers for the stores you’re interested in.
 You can also sign up for stores’ newsletters & FB pages to find out about special coupons they’re offering.

 4) Combination of all these strategies – this is probably the most realistic strategy that you might be able to do a combination of all of these different options – shop the loss leaders at specific stores when possible & convenient & keep an eye on online deals & then buy the bulk of the rest of your deals from one store, while utilizing manufacturer & store coupons